nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.send

     :returns:
         - `list` if a list or tuple of payloads was passed as the ``buf`` parameter.
 Each item in the returned list will contain the returned status for each corresponding payload in the list/tuple that was passed.
 The return statuses will be in one of the following forms:
         - `False` if transmission fails.
-Transmission failure can only be detected if `auto_ack` is `True`.
+Transmission failure can only be detected if `arc` is greater than ``0``.
         - `True` if transmission succeeds.
         - `bytearray` or `None` when the `ack` attribute is `True`.
 Because the payload expects a responding custom ACK payload, the response is returned (upon successful transmission) as a `bytearray` (or `None` if ACK payload is empty)

     :param bytearray,list,tuple buf: The payload to transmit.
-This bytearray must have a length greater than 0 and less than 32, otherwise a `ValueError` exception is thrown.
+This bytearray must have a length in range [1, 32], otherwise a `ValueError` exception is thrown.
 This can also be a list or tuple of payloads (`bytearray`); in which case, all items in the list/tuple are processed for consecutive transmissions.

-        - If the `dynamic_payloads` attribute is disabled and this bytearray's length is less than the `payload_length` attribute, then this bytearray is padded with zeros until its length is equal to the `payload_length` attribute.
+        - If the `dynamic_payloads` attribute is disabled for data pipe 0 and this bytearray's length is less than the `payload_length` attribute for pipe 0, then this bytearray is padded with zeros until its length is equal to the `payload_length` attribute for pipe 0.
-        - If the `dynamic_payloads` attribute is disabled and this bytearray's length is greater than `payload_length` attribute, then this bytearray's length is truncated to equal the `payload_length` attribute.
+        - If the `dynamic_payloads` attribute is disabled for data pipe 0 and this bytearray's length is greater than `payload_length` attribute for pipe 0, then this bytearray's length is truncated to equal the `payload_length` attribute for pipe 0.
     :param bool ask_no_ack: Pass this parameter as `True` to tell the nRF24L01 not to wait for an acknowledgment from the receiving nRF24L01.
 This parameter directly controls a ``NO_ACK`` flag in the transmission's Packet Control Field (9 bits of information about the payload).
 Therefore, it takes advantage of an nRF24L01 feature specific to individual payloads, and its value is not saved anywhere.
-You do not need to specify this for every payload if the `arc` attribute is disabled, however this parameter will work despite the `arc` attribute's setting.
+You do not need to specify this for every payload if the `arc` attribute is disabled, however setting this parameter to `True` will work despite the `arc` attribute's setting.

         .. note:: Each transmission is in the form of a packet.
 This packet contains sections of data around and including the payload. `See Chapter 7.3 in the nRF24L01